DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Recent Updates:
 ### **2020/09/29 - v0.123**
+ * Added number input for all number selecting modal, (selling, selecting job repeating amount)
+ * Added a prompt before selling Rare and above items to shop, preventing accidentally sold to npc
  * Added more instruction on reverse engineering on Tech Scrap

 ### **2020/09/28 - v0.118**